XiaoxueLeng00/xiaoxueleng.github.io/_research/research-5.md

 We have finished the data analysis, and now are working on the final manuscript.

 My responsibilities included: Reviewed relevant literature; designed experiments; analyzed data; wrote manuscript

+- References:
+- Veletsianos, G. (2007).
+Cognitive and affective benefits of an animated pedagogical agent: Considering contextual relevance and aesthetics. <i>Journal of Educational Computing Research, 36</i>(4), 373-377